hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/083_sankhya_and_vedanta.md

 ## SANKHYA AND VEDANTA

-I shall give you a résumé of the Sânkhya philosophy, through which we have been going.
+I shall give you a résumé of the Sānkhya philosophy, through which we have been going.
 We, in this lecture, want to find where its defects are, and where Vedanta comes in and supplements it.
 You must remember that according to Sankhya philosophy, nature is the cause of all these